Manufacturers and Installers of bespoke

 We invented the double glazed sash window.
 A patent was recorded in 1995, which has since released the patent.

-Our Lifetime 100% Guarantee
+Our 50 year Guarantee

-Lifetime Guarantee on Frames.
+50 Year Guarantee on Frames.
 10 year Guarantee on Glazing.
 Lifetime Guarantee of Parts.
 All insured by the Independent Warranty Association.

 The History of Box Sash Windows